-The trading market for our common stock will rely in part on the research and reports that industry or financial analysts publish about us or our business.
-We may never obtain research coverage by industry or financial analysts.
-If no or few analysts commence coverage of us, the trading price of our stock would likely decrease.
-Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of our stock, the price of our stock could decline.
+The trading market for our common stock relies in part on the research and reports that industry or financial analysts publish about us or our business.
+If no or few analysts commence coverage or continue coverage of us, the trading price of our stock would likely decrease.
+If one or more of the analysts covering our business downgrade their evaluations of our stock, the price of our stock could decline.
 If one or more of these analysts cease to cover our stock, we could lose visibility in the market for our stock, which in turn could cause our stock price to decline.
+For example, in 2018 three analysts ceased to cover our stock and in 2019 coverage by a bank was suspended when an analyst changed employment.